Role:

 Feasibility Analysis

-In addition to all the above, this integration also the complexity of lving on a different technology stack: Service Quoting was built for the web, Engage was built for native mobile (tablet).
-From this note only raised platform concerns, but also usabilty concerns as the form factor had changed.
+In addition to all the above, this integration also had the additional complexity of living on a different technology stack: Service Quoting was built for the web, Engage was built for native mobile (tablet).
+This not only raised platform concerns, but also usabilty concerns as the form factor had changed.

 UI Audit, Part 1 | Engage + Quoting